amogusussy/torrentCLI/README.md

 # Running

 You can run it by typing `torrentcli search query`.
-So for example, if you were to want a Better Call Saul torrent, you could type `torrentcli Better Call Saul`
+So for example, if you were to want a Big Buck Bunny torrent, you could type `torrentcli Big Buck Bunny`

 If you've downloaded it from the browser, you can run it with `python3 /path/to/torrentcli search query`